Center Game Accepted

 Checkers Remington is a defensive Observer who is hard to crack in complicated positions, while morris Leander, an attacking Hunter, applies pressure then trades into clean endings.
 Use this matchup once you have a feel for the structure but want a real fight.

-Testing Your Knowledge in the Open Game
+Testing Your Knowledge in the Center Game Accepted

 skilled